 Educational Programs and Services

-The Associate in Arts degree is 60 credit hours in length and is designed for the student who plans to complete a bachelor’s degree.
+The Associate in Arts degree is 60 credit hours and is designed for the student who plans to complete a bachelor’s degree.

 Applied Technology Diploma programs are either clock-hour noncredit or credit hour based.
 They provide entry-level courses in a specific area that usually can be applied toward an Associate in Science degree.